jeffalanmcclain/3DPrinter/Config/README.md

 <img alt="Example Hierarchy of Config files" src="assets/ConfigLayout.png" height=400>

 You could argue that putting toolhead fans in the `xol.cfg` breaks the idea of a "universal" fans location in the `fans.cfg` and probalby you'd be right (and even toolhead led's are in the xol.cfg, but the chamber led's are in their own led.cfg).
 Technically, I should have made a `manta.cfg` under `hardware.cfg` and then put `motion.cfg` and `fans.cfg` and `bed.cfg` all below that, and you could then have fans and led below XOL as well to be more clear.
 Here, each item in :red_circle:red:red_circle: has it's own MCU on the canbus.

-I may still move toward that, with something like the following:
+To that end, I have moved all my configs toward this later approach:

 <img align=center alt="Alternate Example Hierarch" src="assets/ConfigLayout2.png" height=400>